01 of 25

 Match Furniture and Wall Color

 While it’s generally true that oversize furniture doesn’t work in a small room, there are always exceptions.
 For example, the canopy bed here is nearly as large as the tiny bedroom, but instead of cramped, the space looks perfect.
 The secret is in the clean, simple lines of the bed, along with its color—white—matching the walls to eliminate contrast.Continue to 10 of 25 below.

 Your first impulse might be to think of the sloped ceiling and cramped space of an attic bedroom as a minus, but instead, embrace it as a plus.
 When the bed is piled high with quilts, pillows, and shams, and surrounded by simple, yet lovely furnishings as in the adorable country bedroom shown here in work by DigsDigs, the sloped ceiling and limited square footage adds to the cozy vibe.Continue to 11 of 25 below.

 Let Furniture Do More

 Make the most of your small bedroom by using furniture to provide the storage that many undersized rooms lack.
-Case in point: this lovely, shabby chic bedroom substitutes a small dresser for a traditional nightstand, and makes the most of a recessed nook with a china cabinet to hold linens, sweaters, and other bulky items.
+Case in point: this lovely, shabby chic bedroom by DigsDigs substitutes a small dresser for a traditional nightstand, and makes the most of a recessed nook with a china cabinet to hold linens, sweaters, and other bulky items.
 That’s smart and beautiful.Continue to 12 of 25 below.

 12 of 25